dash1291/dash1291.github.io/content/blog/interactive-soundscape-on-web/index.md

   <source src="oldgrab.mp4" type="video/mp4">
 </video>

 I used [socket.io](http://socket.io) to allow for dealing with the network bits of communicating the joining and leaving of a visitor and sharing changes in position.
 Essentially, it's pretty much like a chat application in which the messages result in changes in the visual and musical output.
-Tone.js has been used to implement the audio parts of it.
+[Tone.js](https://tonejs.github.io/) has been used to implement the audio bits of the application.

 When I showed this to Khoparzi, he had a bunch of cool ideas right away to apply over it.
 Some of the things that came out of his mind were using custom tunings, more elaborate compositions, and a major visual revamp.
-After spending a couple of days, the experiment had transformed into a more visual and aurally pleasing experience and looked like artwork.
+Thanks to his ideas, I got to learn about [tune.js](https://github.com/abbernie/tune) which is a library that supports 1000s of tunings to choose from and use in your WebAudio application.
+After spending a couple of days, Khoparzi had the experiment transformed into a more visual and aurally pleasing experience and it started looking more like artwork.

 <video controls width="100%">
   <source src="newgrab.mp4" type="video/mp4">